Tetrakistfs/Assets/readme.md

+Features:
+add goumbas to shoot between pipes. needs cloud particle in the bg. change the bg to night afer every 25 score. make the base move.

 Ongoing Bugs int the game:

-When the bird dies and the pipe stops moving the pipe still keeps spawning consuming memory. needs cloud particle in the bg. change the bg to night afer every 25 score. change the angle of the bird to look up when press space. make the base move.
+When the bird dies and the pipe stops moving the pipe still keeps spawning consuming memory. change the angle of the bird to look up when press space.

 Fixed Bugs:
 needs a quit button